How to Make Yellow Light Bulb White

 4. Use Crayon Wax

-One way to make yellow light bulbs white is by using crayon wax.
-Apply the wax carefully to the light bulb.
-Use a tissue to wipe the excess wax before using the light bulb again.
+Another simple method that can be used to make yellow light bulbs white is by using crayon wax.
+Apply some crayon wax carefully on your light bulb.
+Use a tissue to wipe the excess wax before using that light bulb again.
+Be careful when handling hot bulbs, as the wax can melt and cause a fire hazard.
+You can also use white candle wax as an alternative.
+It’s a cheap and easy way to change the color of your light bulbs.

 5. Using a Permanent Marker

 A permanent marker can also be used to make a yellow light bulb white.
-Draw or color over the yellow parts of the light bulb with a permanent marker then washes it thoroughly.
+Draw or color over the yellow parts of the light bulb with a permanent marker, then wash it thoroughly.
+You may need to repeat the process a few times for the best results.
+This method is quick and easy, but it may not last as long as other methods.
+It’s a temporary fix for those who want to change the color of their light bulbs for a short period.

 6. Using Acrylic Paint